tracyymaii/Infix-To-Postfix/README.md

 Recommendations (Not required but possibly good ideas)
 * Create a _function_ `Precedence` determines the precedence between two operators.
 If the first operator is of higher or equal precedence than the second operator, it returns `true`, it will return `false` otherwise.
 * Create a _function_ `Next` that takes in a string and returns the next "thing" (operator, operand or parenthesis) from the string send as parameter.

-Other design considerations:
-* If your class uses dynamic memory, remember to apply the rule of three.
-* Your class must have the appropriate constructor.
-* You are **required** to use the class stack from the C++ STL, for details see here: [C Plus Plus Stack Reference](https://cplusplus.com/reference/stack/)

 ## A Good Learning Opportunity
 It will be of tremendous benefit if you study the provided `main.cpp`.
 You are not allowed to change its code, but it has many _goodies_, tips and tricks that may prove useful in the future.